Speak hotel.

 AI you can audit.

 We care more about what Pulse can't do than what it can.
-Every safeguard is in code, not in the prompt — because prompts can be jailbroken, and code can't.
+Every safeguard is built into the platform itself, not written into the AI's instructions — so no clever question can talk its way around it.

 The right AI for each job.